WMeindW/AsynchronousWebServer/README.md

 ## **Contributing**

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Contributions are not welcome!
+Feel free to not open an issue nor submit a pull request.

 ---